datacamp-content/courses-introduction-to-shell/README.md

 ## Step 5: Course Overview

-*The CL is now ready to write the course's learning objectives, to write a short blurb for the course, and to specify the course's prerequisites.
+*You're now ready to write the course's learning objectives, to write a short blurb for the course, and to specify the course's prerequisites.
 Doing this earlier often wastes effort, since material may be added or cut in Step 4.*

 *Output: learning objectives, course overview, and prerequisites.*

-*Owner: CL.*

 **Course Description**